timothypratley/power-turtle/resources/public/conj2017-slides.md

 * Install Java
 * Get Leiningen
-* Make a project
+* Run this command to make a project
 * Add these dependencies
-* Start a REPL
+* Start a REPL  control k meta j
-* Let's talk about the namespace syntax so you can use those dependencies
-* Don't press ctrl z in emacs!

 ---